rustyeddy/rustyeddy.com/content/software/_index.md

 ### The Main Merge

 At long last, the peer review passes and the code is _Merged_ into the _Main_ branch.
 Victory.
 Let's move that card over to the _Done_ list on the Kanban board!

+To note: the tests Joan had written to validate this new feature will become part of the automated tests from now forevermore ensuring this feature does not get damaged during future modifications.

 ## Lifecycle Phase Release - Ship It